Myelodysplastic syndrome: Management

-Chemotherapy with the hypomethylating agents 5-azacytidine and decitabine has been shown to decrease blood transfusion requirements and to retard the progression of MDS to AML.
-Lenalidomide was approved by the FDA in December 2005 only for use in the 5q- syndrome.
-In the United States, treatment of MDS with lenalidomide costs about $9,200 per month.
-The chemotherapy may be supported by other drugs like all-trans retinoic acid (ATRA), however the evidence of benefit is not clear.
+Luspatercept is a TGFβ ligand that acts to decrease SMAD2 and SMAD3 signaling involved in erythropoeisis and may be used in MDS with anemia that is not responsive to erythrocyte-stimulating agents or mild MDS with ring sideroblasts.
+Luspatercept was shown to decrease the need for transfusions, and this effect lasted for a median of 30.6 weeks.

-HLA-matched allogeneic stem cell transplantation, particularly in younger (i.e. less than 40 years of age) and more severely affected patients, offers the potential for curative therapy.
+HLA-matched allogeneic stem cell transplantation, particularly in younger (i.e., less than 40 years of age) and more severely affected patients, offers the potential for curative therapy.
 The success of bone marrow transplantation has been found to correlate with severity of MDS as determined by the IPSS score, with patients having a more favorable IPSS score tend to have a more favorable outcome with transplantation.

 Iron levels

-Iron overload can develop in MDS as a result of the RBC transfusions, which are a major part of the supportive care for anemic MDS patients.
-Although the specific therapies patients receive may alleviate the RBC transfusion need in some cases, many MDS patients may not respond to these treatments, thus may develop secondary hemochromatosis due to iron overload from repeated RBC transfusions.
+Iron overload may develop in MDS as a result of repeated RBC transfusions, which are a major part of the supportive care for anemic MDS patients.
+Although the specific therapies patients receive may obviate the need for RBC transfusion, many MDS patients may not respond to these treatments, and thus may develop secondary hemochromatosis due to iron overload from repeated transfusions.

-Patients requiring relatively large numbers of RBC transfusions can experience the adverse effect of chronic iron overload on their liver, heart, and endocrine functions.
+Patients with chronic iron overload can have iron deposits in their liver, heart, and endocrine glands.